Print

 Instructions

-3. Step 3: Preferred Slow Cooker Method: In a 6-quart slow cooker, add the bones, skin, and everything leftover from the chicken after you removed the meat.
-Add all broth ingredients and enough filtered water to cover, about 1/2 inch from the top of the pot.
-Cover (do not lock the cover if your slow-cooker lid has locks, those are just for transport) and set to high for 3-4 hours, or until the water comes to a simmer.
-Turn to low and let simmer 12-24 hours, or overnight.
+2. Slow Cooker Method (Preferred): Add enough filtered water to cover, leaving about ½ inch from the top of the pot.
+Cover (do not lock the lid if your slow cooker has locks).
+Set to high for 3–4 hours, or until the water comes to a simmer.
+Reduce to low and let simmer 12–24 hours, or overnight.

 Notes

-– If roasting a chicken for this recipe:
+If roasting a chicken for this recipe (recommended for best flavor):

-Use your bone broth as the base of any soup or use this simple method: Return the broth to a big stockpot.
-Chop the reserved chicken meat, 1-2 carrots, 1-2 stalks of celery and 1 cup of already cooked rice noodles (optional) to the pot.
-Simmer on low for 20 minutes until the carrot and celery are cooked.
-Season to taste with sea salt and freshly ground black pepper and enjoy.
+Return the broth to a large stockpot.
+Chop the reserved chicken meat, 1–2 carrots, 1–2 celery stalks, and 1 cup cooked rice or noodles (optional).
+Simmer on low 20 minutes, until the carrot and celery are tender.
+Season with sea salt and black pepper to taste.

-*Some readers commented that 1 tablespoon of turmeric made their stock bitter so I recently modified this recipe to use 1 ½ teaspoons of ground turmeric instead of a full tablespoon.
+• Some readers commented that 1 tablespoon of turmeric made their stock slightly bitter.
+I’ve updated this recipe to use 1 ½ teaspoons ground turmeric instead.
 Use more if desired.